-Titles, authors and abstracts for all 5 selected papers are given below.
+Titles, authors and abstracts for all 5 papers, and details regarding all 3 workshops, are provided below.

 Clairvoyance: A Pipeline Toolkit for Medical Time Series